FC-Akhi/Akhi/README.md

 ✔ I'm a **Kaizen** person 😎<br>
 ✔ I’m currently Developing a youtube scrapper<br>
 ✔ I’m currently learning about **Data Science** & **Multi Objective Optimization** 🥰<br>
-✔ I regularly write articles on LinkedIn
+✔ I regularly write articles on LinkedIn<br>
 ✔ Fun fact : *I Always try to learn something new and then sleep till it store in the brain* 😎<br>
 ✔ Want to know how to reach me?
 [LinkedIn - @FCAkhi](https://www.linkedin.com/in/fcakhi/)<br>
 ✔ My hobby includes painting, dancing, playing guitar and travelling.
 Yes, lot's of things 🎸🚆🎨💃<br>